 The smartest thing on little FY805 Navigator is its transmitter which doesn’t just serve to control the aircraft.
 It can be also used to store and carry the mini hexa.

 As usually, the remote controller has two control sticks (thumb pads), throttle and elevator.
 The top-left button allows to switch between “Low” and “High” speed rates while the top-right button enables the 3D flip mode.
-Those who are interested to experiment the headless mode, this mode can be activated by the top toggle switch on the left trim cross.
+For those who are interested to experiment with the headless mode, this mode can be activated by the top toggle switch on the left trim cross.

 The advertised control range of the transmitter is about 30 meters, which is probably quite enough for such a little toy.